 A business can apply the payment surcharge on the basis of the average cost incurred in processing payment by a particular means.

 Where a surcharge is made for any payment method, this information must not be hidden.
-Under the Consumer Protection from Unfair Trading Regulations 2008, a business must not give misleading information to consumers, nor may it hide or omit information that the consumer needs in order to make an informed decision.
+Under the Consumer Protection from Unfair Trading Regulations 2008, businesses must not give misleading information to consumers, nor may they hide or omit information that the consumer needs in order to make an informed decision.

 APPLICATION OF THE REGULATIONS